kyma-project/kyma/docs/kyma/12-12-bind-redis-service-to-function.md

 type: Getting Started
 ---

-This tutorial shows how you can bind a sample instance of the Redis service to a Function.
+This guide shows how you can bind a sample instance of the Redis service to the Function.
 After completing all steps, you will get the Function with encoded Secrets to the service.
-You can use them to connect to the service and use it as external storage for the Function.
+You will use Redis as an external database for the Function that replaces its in-memory storage.

 ## Steps